Early intervention, parenting, autism

-Rebecca is a PhD student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
-She is the Executive Director of The Language and Behavior Center, which provides comprehensive services to children with autism and related disorders.
+Rebecca is a second year doctoral student in the Applied Developmental Psychology program, under the guidance of Dr. Pasnak.
+She is the CEO of The Language and Behavior Center, which provides comprehensive services to children with autism and related disorders.
 Rebecca became a Board Certified Assistance Behavior Analyst (BCaBA) in 2010, and went on to become a Board Certified Behavior Analyst (BCBA) in 2014.
 She has worked in schools, in clinics, and provided in-home services to children with autism and related disorders.
 Through this work she became interested in developmental psychology as it relates to Autism Spectrum Disorder.

 PSYC 300 - Statistics in Psychology (Graduate Teaching Assistant)

 PSYC 304 - Principles of Learning (Shadow Teaching Assistant)

 Rebecca completed her undergraduate work at the University of South Carolina, followed by the completion of her master's degree in Applied Behavior Analysis at The Chicago School of Professional Psychology.
 Her master's research focused on effective methods of training and prompting parents to attend to their child's adaptive behavior.

 Correll, R.A., Harrison, K.E.
 (2020) “Balanced Behavior Analyst – The Personal and Professional Balancing Act.”
 Association for Behavior Analysis International, Washington, D.C.

 Correll, R.A., Lobrano, J.D., & Zimiles, J. (2019) "Living and Learning with People with Autism."
 Panel Discussion at Amherst College, Amherst, M.A.